Global high-resolution parameter maps

 Frequently asked questions

 The ten sets of global parameter maps represent different cross-validation folds, meaning they were derived from slightly different (but overlapping) subsets of catchments.
 All ten sets of parameter maps are equally uncertain and therefore should produce equally “good” simulations.
-Ideally, all ten sets of parameter maps are used in an ensemble modeling framework to obtain an ensemble of outputs, the spread of which provides an indication of the uncertainty in the parameters.
+Ideally, all ten sets of parameter maps would be used in an ensemble modeling framework to obtain an ensemble of outputs, the spread of which provides an indication of the parameter uncertainty.
 See McIntyre et al. (2005) and Yang et al. (2011) for more discussion on ensemble modeling.

 Interactions between model parameters and simulation results are generally highly complex and nonlinear.
 The outputs of a low-resolution model with resampled parameter maps will therefore likely significantly differ from the resampled outputs of a high-resolution model with 0.05° parameter maps.
 Thus, we do not recommend using the parameter maps at other spatial resolutions.
 See Beven (1995), Kling and Gupta (2009), and Freund et al. (2020) for further discussion.